 Simpson University recognizes that payment in full may not always be an option for our students.
-There are two payment plan options available, allowing a semester balance to be paid in either three or four equal payments, due monthly.
-Deferred payment plan fees range from \$50 to \$75 depending on the plan chosen.
-Enrollment forms are available at simpsonu.edu/sfsforms.
-Acceptable methods of automatic payment are credit card or electronic transfer from a checking/savings account.
-Students can also submit payment via WebAdvisor or by check or money order by each specified payment due date.
+There are payment plan options available, allowing a semester balance to be paid in multiple payments, due monthly.
+The payment plan enrollment fee is \$50 per semester.
+For more information on payment plan details, go to simpsonu. afford.com.